+Convexity Hierarchy.
 Given a topological drawing D, we call the induced subdrawing of three vertices a triangle.
 Note that the edges of a triangle in a topological drawing do not cross.
 The removal of a triangle separates the plane into two connected components - a bounded component and an unbounded component.
 We call the closure of these connected components sides.
-A side of a triangle is convex if every edge that has its two end-vertices in the side is completely drawn in the side.
-We are now ready to introduce the "convexity hierarchy" of Arroyo et al. [AMRS17a]).
-For $1 \le i < j \le 6$, drawings with property (j) also have property (i).
+A side of a triangle is convex if every edge which has its two end-vertices in the side is completely drawn in the side.
+We are now ready to introduce the "convexity-hierarchy" of Arroyo et al. [AMRS17a]).
+For $k = 1, \ldots, 5$, if \mathcal{D}k denotes the class of drawings with property (k) from the list below, then $\mathcal{D}{k+1} \subsetneq \mathcal{D}k$.

-- (1) topological drawings; - (2) convex drawings: each triangle has a convex side; - (3) hereditary-convex drawings: if a triangle \triangle_1 is fully contained in the convex side of another triangle \triangle_2 , then also its convex side is; - (4) face-convex drawings: there is a special face f{∞} such that, for every triangle, the side not containing f{∞} is convex;

-- (5) pseudolinear drawings: all edges of the drawing can be extended to bi-infinite curves called pseudolines such that any two cross at most once1; - (6) straight-line drawings: all edges are drawn as straight-line segments connecting their endpoints.
+- (1) topological drawings; - (2) convex drawings: each triangle has a convex side; - (3) hereditary-convex drawings: if a triangle \triangle_1 is fully contained in the convex side of another triangle \triangle_2 , then also its convex side is; - (4) face-convex drawings: there is a special face f{∞} such that, for every triangle, the side not containing f{∞} is convex; - (5) pseudolinear drawings: all edges of the drawing can be extended to bi-infinite curves called pseudolines such that any two cross at most once1; - (6) straight-line drawings: all edges are drawn as straight-lines connecting their endpoints.